 To make the ‘mince’

 - Add the olive oil to a large heavy bottomed saucepan over a medium heat.
 Once warmed, add the chopped carrot, and cook for about 15 minutes, or until it begins to shrivel and is starting to brown.
 This will be quicker if you use grated carrot.
-While you're waiting, drain the tofu and tear it into small-ish mince like pieces.
+While you're waiting, drain the tofu and tear it into small mince like pieces.

 - Add the red wine to the pan and stir well, collecting all the little browned bits at the bottom.